---->

 involving cumulative excitement delay.
 And the behaviour of atoms

-including the photoelectric effect and spontaenous radiation seem
+including the photoelectric effect and spontaneous radiation seem

 to show that generally hitting an atom with a large particle causes